PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 Storage Best Practices

-• Store in cool, dry location
+• Store in cool, dry location away from direct heat sources

-• Keep away from sharp objects
+• Keep away from sharp objects, chemicals, and gasoline fumes

 Regular Inspection Schedule

-Every month during paddling season, I check:
+Every month during paddling season, I perform a thorough life jacket inspection:

-• All seams and stress points
+• Check all seams and stress points for early wear or separation

-• Fabric condition around buckles
+• Examine fabric condition around buckles where abrasion commonly occurs

 Proper Cleaning Technique

-• Hand wash with mild soap monthly
+• Hand wash with mild soap monthly during heavy use periods

-• Air dry completely before storage
+• Air dry completely before storage - never machine dry

-• Never machine wash or use harsh chemicals
+• Never machine wash or use harsh chemicals that degrade fabric coatings

 Recommended Repair Products